 Sphero, Mini, BB-8 and Ollie

-Our personal experience with littleBits is very limited, but not anymore!
+Our personal experience with littleBits coding kit is very limited, but not anymore!
 In the past we attended some library programs where they had some of the kits and my oldest was fascinated.
 Sadly, due to the volume of kids all trying to create with the kit he didn’t get a chance to really explore, but now we have our very own Base Inventor Kit from littleBits and we are having so much fun exploring, creating, making and building with it!

 littleBits offers lots of different kits for inventors and creators, some with more coding than others, plus their Droid Inventor Kit is extremely popular with STEAM Powered Family readers based on our survey last Christmas where our readers picked it as the most popular toy they were putting under the tree.

 We have a complicated relationship with Mindstorms.
-My oldest STEM loving son was totally obsessed for years with Mindstorms, but we didn’t buy him one because it said it was for 10 years old and up.
+My oldest STEM loving son was totally obsessed for years with Mindstorms.
+Constantly asking for this Coding Robot.
+But we didn’t buy him one because it said it was for 10 years old and up.
 So we waited (he was 5 or 6 at the time).
 He got to play with a few at community STEM events.
 Then we went to Legoland when he was 7 years old, and he went nuts for the coding challenges and ended up beating everyone there, winning the challenge.
 He begged us for years to get him his very own Mindstorms.
 Finally, when he turned 10 years old we bought it for him.